danfruehauf/NetworkManager-ssh/README.md

 In order to open a tunnel OpenSSH VPN, all that you have to do is run:

 	#!/bin/bash
+	# This is the WAN IP/hostname of the remote machine
 	REMOTE=EDIT_ME

+	# Remote IP in the tunnel
 	REMOTE_IP=192.168.0.1

+	# Local IP in the tunnel
 	LOCAL_IP=192.168.0.2

+	# Netmask to set (on both sides)
 	NETMASK=255.255.255.252

+	# SSH port to use
 	PORT=22

+	# MTU for tunnel
 	MTU=1500

+	# Extra SSH options, these would give us some nice keep alive
 	EXTRA_OPTS='-o ServerAliveInterval=10 -o TCPKeepAlive=yes'

+	# Remote tunnel device (tun100)
 	REMOTE_TUN=100

+	# Local tunnel device (tun100)
 	LOCAL_TUN=100

 	ssh -f -v -o NumberOfPasswordPrompts=0 $EXTRA_OPTS \